psidnell/ofexport2/DOCUMENTATION.md

         [ ] Buy Pop-Tarts (approx 2000)
         [ ] Buy Tea - Earl Grey (Hot)

+These options can be combined, for example:

+    of2 -flagged -duesoon -fn 'Launch Rocket Ship'

+To send the output to a specific file, in this case a text file:

+    of2 -flagged -duesoon -fn 'Launch Rocket Ship' -o rocket.txt

+You can have the tool open the text file for you in your default text editor with:

+    of2 -flagged -duesoon -fn 'Launch Rocket Ship' -O rocket.txt

+Changing the file name suffix changes the format of the file, other alternatives include:

+- ".opml"
+- ".csv"
+- ".taskpaper"
+- ".html"
+- ".md"
+- ".json"
+- ".xml"

+## Advanced Usage

-The options being supplied are called **filters** and they operate on **attributes** of the items in OmniFocus.
+The basic options we've seen so far (like -flagged) are called **filters** and they operate on **attributes** of the items in the OmniFocus database.

+All the basic options are shorthand for more complex filters.
+For example the -flagged option is actually equivalent to:

+    of2 -ti flagged

+The '-ti' option means include tasks and 'flagged' is an attribute of a tasks.

+Filters can be used in combination:

+    of2 -ti 'flagged' -ti 'available'

-The attributes you select on can be combined by combining filters or using expressions.
-Filters typically take expressions (written in [OGNL](http://commons.apache.org/proper/commons-ognl/) syntax) as arguments, here we're using the remaining and due attributes as very simple expressions:
+Filter arguments are expressions (written in [OGNL](http://commons.apache.org/proper/commons-ognl/) syntax), here we're using one filter with an expression that uses the flagged and available attributes:

+    of2 -ti 'flagged && available'

+The following show the basic options and their equivalent specific filters with expressions:

+    of2 -available
+    of2 -ti available

+    of2 -remaining
+    of2 -ti available

+    of2 -flagged
+    of2 -ti flagged

+    of2 -unflagged
+    of2 -ti unflagged

+    of2 -duesoon
+    of2 -ti 'available && due.soon'

+    of2 -completed
-    of2 -c -ti 'remaining' -ti 'due.soon'
+    of2 -ti completed

 ### Filtering

 Advanced queries can be assembled with filters:

-- Filters are expressions used to limit what Folders, Projects, Tasks or Contexts appear in the output.
+- Filters are used to limit what Folders, Projects, Tasks or Contexts appear in the output.
-- Filters can be applied to specific note types (Folders, Projects etc.)
+- Filters can be applied to specific node types (Folders, Projects etc.)
 - Filters can be simple like a text search.
-- Filters can be complex expressions that make use of various attributes of an item.
+- Filters can take complex expressions that make use of various attributes of an item.
 - Filters can either include items of interest or exclude unwanted items.
 - Filters can select a just a node, or a node and all those beneath it.
 - Any number of filters can be used.